grafana/agent/docs/maintaining.md

 few ways this can be handled at the feature author's discrection:

 1. Rebase the feature branch to `prometheus/prometheus` master so it can be merged upstream.
-Doing this means that we cannot have the feature in th agent until a new upstream release is available containing the feature.
+Doing this means that we cannot have the feature in the agent until a new upstream release is available containing the feature.
 2. Wait until a new `prometheus/prometheus` release is available and rebase the feature branch on top.
 The upstream PR will now be compatible with master,